Staff

 Patrick Clayton

-Clayton serves as the Business Development and Game Operations Manager for the Danbury Hat Tricks, where he helps drive organizational growth through sponsorships, ticketing initiatives, and community-focused partnerships.
-He also oversees the execution of all in-arena operations on game days, ensuring a smooth, engaging, and professional experience for fans, players, and partners.
+Patrick serves as Business Development and Game Operations for the Danbury Hat Tricks, helping drive organizational growth through sponsorships, ticketing initiatives, and community-focused partnerships.
+In addition to business outreach, he oversees all aspects of game day operations, ensuring a smooth, engaging, and professional experience for fans, players, and partners.
+Clayton also contributes to the team’s fan engagement efforts, working to make each event memorable and reflective of the Hat Tricks’ commitment to their community.

-Clayton serves as the Business Development and Game Operations Manager for the Danbury Hat Tricks, where he helps drive organizational growth through sponsorships, ticketing initiatives, and community-focused partnerships.
-He also oversees the execution of all in-arena operations on game days, ensuring a smooth, engaging, and professional experience for fans, players, and partners.
+Patrick serves as Business Development and Game Operations for the Danbury Hat Tricks, helping drive organizational growth through sponsorships, ticketing initiatives, and community-focused partnerships.
+In addition to business outreach, he oversees all aspects of game day operations, ensuring a smooth, engaging, and professional experience for fans, players, and partners.
+Clayton also contributes to the team’s fan engagement efforts, working to make each event memorable and reflective of the Hat Tricks’ commitment to their community.

 QUICK FACTS: